pantheon-systems/documentation/source/docs/articles/sites/known-limitations.md

 ## Oracle Database Drivers

-How about Pantheon does not currently support directly connecting to Oracle databases.
+Pantheon does not currently support directly connecting to Oracle databases.
 Customers have successfully used the [Pantheon Enterprise Gateway](https://www.getpantheon.com/pantheon-enterprise-gateway) to connect to an external API on top of their Oracle databases.

 ## PHP/Java Bridge